 Testing

-This chapter will cover the intersection of error handling and testing.
-We'll cover how to handle errors which occur in tests, both where an error should indicate test failure and where we want to test that an error does occur.
+This chapter covers the intersection of error handling and testing.
+We’ll describe how to handle errors which occur in tests, both where an error should indicate test failure and where we want to test that an error does occur.

 A basic Rust unit test fails if the function panics and passes if it does not.
 So, if you use only panics for error handling, then things are very easy!
 However, if (more likely) you have at least some Results to handle, you have to do a bit more work.
-The traditional approach is to panic if there is an error, using unwrap.
-Since 2018, you can return a Result from a test.
+Since the 2018 edition, you can return a Result from a test.
 In this case the test fails if the test returns an error or panics, so you can use the ? operator to fail a test on error.
-To do this simply add -> Result<(), E> (for any error type E) to the signature of the test.

 #![allow(unused)]